 “I find it quite hard to define my style.
 I suppose that working in three dimensions defines my work somehow.
 I do not like limitations in a particular style, so I love to explore the possibilities of each project and experiment with new solutions.
 Regardless of the technique I use, I like the simplicity, both in composition, forms and colour.”

 More of her work can be viewed on her website, Facebook, Behance and Instagram.

 Stefaan de Croock, a Belgium painter and sculptor creates wall sculptures made entirely from reclaimed wooden panels, doors, and furniture.
 His murals adorn various buildings in Belgium deliberately choosing locations pertinent to the each design such as the side of an old furniture factory.
 His training and experience as a graphic designer puts a clear mark on his artistic vision.
 In Facebook he says this about his work:

 “My drawings and murals are populated by urban influences, but I combine them with organic forms and lines.
 My artworks are a combination of improvisation and construction.
 Spontaneity is very important in my work.”

-The artist can be followed on her website, Facebook and Instagram.
-Her work can be purchased here on Etsy.
+The artist can be followed on his website, Facebook and Instagram.